WebOfTrust/WOT-terms/docs/how-we-did/why-terms-wot-manage-structure.md

 <img src={require('/static/img/Terms-wot-manage-screen-example.png').default} alt="Terms-wot-manage-screen-example" />
 <img src={require('/static/img/csv-utf-8-save-as.png').default} alt="csv-utf-8-save-as" />

+*How-we-did* in 2023 and onwards is:
+- use Google Docs to maintain and edit the structure and content of the sheet
+- pull in the data and the structure into JSON format using github actions script | TBW @kordwarshuis |

 ## Why a sheet and why is it called Terms WOT manage?